 "Our health care system is designed to manage acute illness that can be treated and cured, not chronic conditions with ongoing demands," she explains.

 Von Scheven is working to change that.
-As the director of the newly established UCSF Child and Adolescent Chronic Illness Center, she’s uniting patients and caregivers across disciplines to address the unique challenges faced by children with chronic illnesses.
+As the director of the newly established the Wellness Center for Youth with Chronic Conditions, she’s uniting patients and caregivers across disciplines to address the unique challenges faced by children with chronic illnesses.
 The Center will provide comprehensive services and streamline coordination between specialists for thousands of patients with chronic health needs.

 “We need to think about preventive care differently for children who will carry their disease with them into adulthood,” von Scheven says.
 “Patients and their families want to know what can be done during childhood to prevent future problems and to optimize health and wellness over the child’s lifetime."